The Sirens of Titan

 The Sirens of Titan is a comic science fiction novel by Kurt Vonnegut Jr., first published in 1959.
-His second novel, it involves issues of free will, omniscience, and the overall purpose of human history.
-Much of the story revolves around a Martian invasion of Earth.
+His second novel, it involves issues of free will, omniscience, and the overall purpose of human history, with much of the story revolving around a Martian invasion of Earth.

 Plot

 This novel begins with an omniscient comment: "Everyone now knows how to find the meaning of life within himself.
 But mankind wasn't always so lucky."

 Malachi Constant is the richest man in a future North America.
 He possesses extraordinary luck that he attributes to divine favor which he has used to build upon his father's fortune.
 He becomes the centerpoint of a journey that takes him from Earth to Mars in preparation for an interplanetary war, to Mercury with another Martian survivor of that war, back to Earth to be pilloried as a sign of Man's displeasure with his arrogance, and finally to Titan where he again meets the man ostensibly responsible for the turn of events that have befallen him, Winston Niles Rumfoord.

 Rumfoord comes from a wealthy New England background.
 His private fortune was large enough to fund the construction of a personal spacecraft, and he became a space explorer.
 Traveling between Earth and Mars, his ship—carrying Rumfoord and his dog, Kazak—entered a phenomenon known as a chrono-synclastic infundibulum, which is defined in the novel as "those places ... where all the different kinds of truths fit together".
 When they enter the infundibulum, Rumfoord and Kazak become "wave phenomena", somewhat akin to the probability waves encountered in quantum mechanics.
 They exist along a spiral stretching from the Sun to the star Betelgeuse.
 When a planet, such as the Earth, intersects their spiral, Rumfoord and Kazak materialize, temporarily, on that planet.

 When he entered the chrono-synclastic infundibulum, Rumfoord became aware of the past and future.
 Throughout the novel, he predicts events; unless he is deliberately lying, the predictions come true.
 It is in this state that Rumfoord established the "Church of God the Utterly Indifferent" on Earth to unite the planet after a Martian invasion.
 It is also in this state that Rumfoord, materializing on different planets, instigated the Martian invasion, which was designed to fail spectacularly.
 On Titan, the only place where he can exist permanently as a solid human being, Rumfoord befriends a traveller from Tralfamadore (a world that also figures in Vonnegut's novel Slaughterhouse-Five, among others) who needs a small metal component to repair his damaged spaceship.